This post may contain affiliate links. Please read my disclosure for more info.

 Your water should flow from the bathtub and sink much better after using an inexpensive drain-cleaning snake tool.

 Before you wrap up deep cleaning your bathroom, if you have a septic tank, now would be a good time to go ahead and add your next treatment (if needed).

-I hope this deep cleaning checklist gives you some direction to get your house in tip-top shape this fall!
+I hope this deep cleaning your house checklist gives you some direction to get your house in tip-top shape.